SirSorensen/red-scare-group-i/README.md

 Now you should have successfully run the program!

-If you want to output all solutions for all the files in the data folder, you can outcomment one of the last two lines in main.py.

-`print_all_solution` will print out all solutions for all the files in the data folder in an easily readable manner, such as:
+By default, the program outputs all solutions for all the files in the data folder, by calling `print_all_solutions` in `main.py`, in an easily readable manner, such as:
 ```
 G-ex.txt
 None: 3